Purmerend: Early history

 Purmerend was founded by a rich banker and landowner from Amsterdam, Willem Eggert.
-HRH Count William VI of Holland (Willem VI van Holland) gave him permission to build his own fortified castle, Slot Purmerstein, in 1410.
-The castle's construction was completed in 1413.
-This also led to the foundation of the town of Purmerend.
+Count William VI of Holland (Willem VI van Holland) gave him permission to build a fortified castle, Slot Purmerstein, in 1410.
+The castle was completed in 1413.
+This led to the foundation of the town of Purmerend.
 The castle was demolished in 1741, after it had fallen into decline.

-In 1434 Purmerend was given city rights and on 21 April 1484 (some sources claim 14 April 1484) the city was given “marktrechten” (the right to organise two “jaarmarkten” annual markets and a “weekmarkt” weekly market) by Count Jan van Egmond.
-This meant merchants from outside of Purmerend could now offer their merchandise for sale on the market.
-Before 1484 only food products for its own population were allowed to be sold.
+In 1434 Purmerend was given city rights and in 1484 “marktrechten”, (the right to organise two “jaarmarkten” annual markets and a “weekmarkt” weekly market) by Count Jan van Egmond.
+This meant merchants from outside of Purmerend could sell in the market.
+Before 1484 only food for its own population could be sold.

 17th century

-By 1500 Purmerend had grown considerably, as can be seen on maps dating from that period.
-They show that the town had a rectangular shape and was crossed by two roads: one leading north–south, the other east–west.
+By 1500 Purmerend had grown considerably, as can be seen on maps from this period.
+The town had a rectangular shape and was crossed by two roads: one leading north–south, the other east–west.
 The draining of the Beemster Lake in 1612 and the Purmer Lake in 1622 resulted in a great loss in fishing grounds to Purmerend.
 However, the new and fertile soil favoured agriculture and livestock breeding, making Purmerend prosperous again.
 Purmerend now became the centre of an agricultural region, the produce of which was sold on the markets of Purmerend.

 19th century

 From 1819 till 1824 the Noordhollandsch Kanaal was constructed.
 It was dug along existing waterways like the Oude Vaart, which connected Purmerend to the IJ opposite Amsterdam, and along canals that connected Purmerend to Alkmaar.
 On 20 July 1821 the large Schutsluis Purmerend (Purmerend Lock) was completed just west of the city center.

-The Noordhollandsch Kanaal would unexpectedly bring great prosperity to Purmerend.
-In 1840 the company Brantjes en Comp., trading in wood was founded.
+The Noordhollandsch Kanaal brought increased prosperity to Purmerend.
+In 1840 the company Brantjes en Comp, trading in wood, was founded.
 The Firma Dirk Bakker also started to import wood.
 Meanwhile, Firma Pont from Edam diverted her imports over Purmerend via the Where river.
 Ships from Norway, Sweden, Russia and America then started to make direct trips to Purmerend to bring wood.
 Sometimes 12 of these were present at the same time.

 The increased commerce and shipping led to the creation of an industry that catered for ships.
 In turn Purmerend merchants started to equip whalers.
 In 1866 the establishment of a tow service with 7 tugboats by Gebroeders Goedkoop was one of the last highlights of this period.
 By about 1880 this boom period for Purmerend was ending, because the new North Sea Canal diverted traffic elsewhere.